neil-edelman/cdoc/readme.md

  * internal underscores are emphasis except in math/code mode;
  * a \`cool' word in a \`nice' sentence must be escaped;

-Note that it does not validate html; nothing stops one from writing, eg, a link, or emphasis, in the title\.
+`GitHub` has it's own functions that mutilate anchor `id` and `name` but not the links pointing to them, resulting in broken links everywhere, \(it helps if one is using the newest browser\.\) We changed the separator from ':' to '\-', but `GitHub` still has issues with '\_', which is very common in `C` , and non\-ascii characters\.
+We had a `GitHub` mode, but it was non\-trivial and they are probably going to change it anyway\.

  * Standard:
    C89
  * Dependancies:
    [re2c](http://re2c.org/)
  * Caveat:
    Old\-style function support\.
 Trigraph support, \(haha\.\) Hide `const` on params when it can not affect function calls\.
 Prototypes and functions are the same thing; this will confuse it\.
 Hash map might be faster and more precise\.
 Links to non\-documented code which sometimes doesn't show up, work without error, and create broken links\.
-80\-characters _per_ line limit, [https://xxyxyz\.org/line\-breaking/](https://xxyxyz.org/line-breaking/), \(needs buffering\.\) Eg, fixme with no args disappears; we should NOT check if the string is empty\.
-Complete md\-ising eg table\. `A` `B` doesn't do what one expects in md\.
-If a segment has multiple licenses, they will show multiple times\.
-Finish Github\-flavoured broken links\. `foo.c:221` : space where it shouldn't be\.
+80\-characters _per_ line limit, [https://xxyxyz\.org/line\-breaking/](https://xxyxyz.org/line-breaking/), \(needs buffering\.\) Eg, fixme with no args disappears; we should NOT check if the string is empty\. `A` `B` doesn't do what one expects in md\.
+If a segment has multiple licenses, they will show multiple times\. `foo.c:221` : space where it shouldn't be\.
 Why?